Updated: 5 days ago

-I bet that if you haven't been meditating so far, after reading this you are quite anxious to begin,
+I bet that if you haven't been meditating so far, after reading this you are quite stoked to begin.

 So to wrap it up I would like to leave you with the best tip I can think of to how to start meditating.

-Meditation is work.
+Meditation is work, not a magic pill.
 It's not that you start meditating and a week later you're Gandi.

-That means that in order to get good, you need repetitions.
-Just like a workout.
+That means that in order to get good, you need repetition.
 That means you need to create a habit of doing it.

 I would recommend to begin with 10 minutes each day, in the morning as a start.